 Touristy Stuff

 We think Stockholm is the most beautiful city in the world.
 That’s why we want to recommend our personal favorite “touristy stuff,” certified by the board of SWF25.
-They represent a few sights that go beyond “the usual suspects,” like the Vasa and Old Town (although they’re great, too.)
+These represent a few sights that go beyond “the usual suspects,” like the Vasa and Old Town (although they’re great, too.)

 Here’s hoping you get to see them for yourself when you’re not in Historiska Museum, one of our other top spots.